 MKS, Information Infrastructure for Customer Support

-The Multilingual Knowledge System is the central information infrastructure for the global customer support solution.
+A Multilingual Knowledge System is the central information infrastructure for a global customer support solution.
 The product knowledge stored in the MKS is used to customize speech recognition, voice generation, NLP, text analysis, and dialogue systems.
-It tunes the Machine Translation.
-It provides the multilingual terms and knowledge for the semantic cross-language search in the Knowledge Base.
+It tunes the Machine Translation and provides the multilingual terms and knowledge for the semantic cross-language search in the Knowledge Base.

-In order to enhance the company’s Knowledge Base, multilingual Text Analytics combined with the intelligence of the MKS provides quantified information about product and process defects reported in different languages on any media.
+In order to enhance the company’s Knowledge Base, multilingual Text Analytics combined with the intelligence of the MKS provides quantified information about a product and process defects reported in different languages on any media.
 This helps Product Management to prioritize features or even come up with new ones.
-It supports Marketing in positioning new product capabilities and understand customer use cases.
+It supports Marketing departments in positioning new product capabilities and understanding customer use cases.
 For all customers, globally!

 *Feature Image: Technology photo created by rawpixel.com – www.freepik.com